 I like the converter standing desks like these ones for their ability to adapt to the desk or counter space you already have.
 They can also be very affordable.

-Here’s some links to start you off:
+Here are some links to start you off:

 Mobile Phones and Tablets

-If at all possible, a well set up computer or laptop is preferential for calls, school work and gaming, but if this isn’t possible then I would recommend a screen holder as the best option to prevent them slouching away on the couch.
+If at all possible, a well-set-up computer or laptop is preferential for calls, school work, and gaming, but if this isn’t possible then I would recommend a screen holder as the best option to prevent them slouching away on the couch.
 I have a great boom stand for my phone for client meetings.
 It means I can set it to eye level but swing it around the room when demonstrating exercises and movements.

 I got mine from here

-Now go have a look at your digital set up!
+Now go have a look at your digital setup!